Doom-Utils/iwad-patches/doom.wad/README.txt

 The original Doom and its various versions.
 1.1 through 1.8 are unambiguous, unfortunately, 1.9 is where things become confusing.
-The original 1.9 ("registered Doom" because you used to have to mail id Software for a copy) contains only three episodes.
+The original 1.9 (“registered Doom” because you used to have to mail id Software for a copy) contains only three episodes.
 The Ultimate Doom came out in 1995 packaged for retail outlets, and still identified itself as 1.9.
 Much more recently, Doom 3: BFG Edition includes the original game, and doesn't even identify itself with any version number.
-This file set simply uses "bfg" as the term for it.
+This file set simply uses “bfg” as the term for it.

 The Ultimate Doom from 1995 is by far the most common, and most useful version, to have.
 It is used as the sort of nexus in this file set.